jpdias/iot-mesh-experiments/README.md

 It has 3 containers being those:

-_ElasticSearch:_
+_Elastic Search:_

 Elasticsearch is a search engine based on Lucene.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.

-It is developed alongside a data-collection and log-parsing engine called Logstash, and an analytics and visualisation platform called Kibana.
+It is developed alongside a data-collection and log-parsing engine called Logstash, and an analytics and visualization platform called Kibana.
 The three products are designed for use as an integrated solution, referred to as the "Elastic Stack" (Formerly the "ELK stack").

 _Borrowed from [Wikipedia](https://en.wikipedia.org/wiki/Elasticsearch)_